Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Load a saved workflow and return its raw JSON.'
-It uses specific verb (load), resource (saved workflow), and output (raw JSON), and distinguishes from sibling analyze_workflow by highlighting the difference in output format.
+The description clearly states the action: 'Load a saved workflow and return its raw JSON.'
+It specifies the verb (load) and resource (workflow), and distinguishes itself from the sibling tool 'analyze_workflow' by noting this tool returns raw JSON.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.